-Compared to other DHBs, Waitemata does well on a range of hospital quality and safety markers.
-Hand hygiene in Waitemata hospitals is good with 80% compliance with the five moments for hand hygiene in 2014, substantially improved from 62% two years previously.
-Our hospitals assess most of our older patients (97%) for their risk of falling, a rate which has improved from 62%.
-The rate of falls in hospital was 4.1 per 1,000 occupied bed days.
-Operating theatres use all three parts of the surgical safety checklist in 98% of operations, improved from 80% at the beginning of 2013.
-When inserting a central line, doctors use a central line insertion bundle in 100% of cases, and at 30 June 2014, the ICU had had no central line-associated bacteraemia cases for 282 days.
+Compared to other DHBs, Waitematā does well on a range of hospital quality and safety markers.
+Hand hygiene in Waitematā hospitals is good with 89% compliance with the five moments for hand hygiene in 2019, improved from 80% in 2014.
+Our hospitals assess most of our older patients (97%) for their risk of falling, a rate which has been maintained for five years.
+Operating theatres use all three parts of the surgical safety checklist in 99% of operations.
 We also ask patients about their care in hospital and 88% rate it as excellent or very good.

 The Ministry of Health monitors the hospital standardised mortality ratio (HSMR), as an early-warning mechanism of deterioration in the quality of care.
-For Waitemata DHB hospitals, the HSMR has been stable or decreasing for the past four years and is now 72% of the New Zealand average in 2007.
+For Waitematā DHB hospitals, the HSMR has been stable or decreasing for the past four years and is now 72% of the New Zealand average in 2007.
 For Waitakere hospital, the HSMR level is substantially lower than the average for comparable hospitals and may indicate that complex patients are transferred to North Shore hospital.
-Overall Waitemata DHB has the lowest hospital standardised mortality ratio in the country.
+Overall Waitematā DHB has the lowest hospital standardised mortality ratio in the country.

-Figure 7.2.5.1: Waitemata DHB hospital standardised mortality ratio trend
+Figure 7.2.5.1: Waitematā DHB hospital standardised mortality ratio trend

-Figure 7.2.5.2: North Shore Hospital and Waitakere Hospital standardised mortality ratio compared with other New Zealand facilities, 2013
+North Shore Hospital and Waitakere Hospital standardised mortality ratio compared with other New Zealand facilities, 2013

-Figure 7.2.5.1 Performance on hospital quality and safety markers 2012-2014
+Figure 7.2.5.3 Performance on hospital quality and safety markers 2014-2019

-Quality and Safet Quality and Safety Markers Falls % older patients assessed for falls risk (target 90%) 96% 97% (rank amongst DHBs) % older patients assessed as significant risk of falling with an individualised care plan (target 90%) 89% 96% Hand Hygiene % of compliant HH moments (target 70%) 62% 71% TBA (3 rd ) (12 th ) Central Line- % occasions insertion bundle used in ICU (target 90%) 91% 91% 100% Associated % occasions maintenance bundle used in ICU (target 90%) 88% 90% 92% Bacteraemia [not currently reported by HQSC] SSI Surgical Site Infections rate per 100 procedures [target has not been set by HQSC.
-National Q2 2014 rate 1.2-1.3 infections per 100 ops) 1.2 100% primary hip and knee replacements antibiotic given 0-60 minutes before 'knife to skin' [1st incision] (target 100%) 97 % (3=) Q2 95% primary hip and knee replacements right antibiotic in the right dose - Cefazolin 2g or more target 98%) 97% (4=) Q2 100% primary hip and knee replacements appropriate skin antisepsis target 100%) 98% (3=) Q2 Surgical Safety % operations all 3 parts of surgical safety checklist used (target 90%) 97% 98% % operations VTE considered as part of the checklist (target 90%) 98% [not currently reported by HQSC]
+Quality and Safety y Markers Q4 2014 Q1 2019 Falls % older patients assessed for falls risk (target 90%) 97% 97% (rank amongst DHBs) (2=) % older patients assessed as significant risk of falling with an individualised care plan (target 90%) 96% 94% Hand Hygiene % of compliant HH moments (target 70%) 80% 89% (rank amongst DHBs) (2 nd) SSI Surgical Site Infections rate per 100 hip and knee procedures [target has not been set by HQSC.
+National Q2 2014 rate 1.2-1.3 infections per 100 ops) 1.0 0.0 100% primary hip and knee replacements antibiotic given 0-60 minutes before 'knife to skin' [1st incision] (target 100%) 97% (3=) Q2 97% (13=) Primary hip and knee replacements right antibiotic in the right dose - Cefazolin 2g or more target 95%) 97 % (4=) Q2 98% (11=) Surgical Safety % operations all 3 parts of surgical safety checklist used (target 100%) % of audits with engagement scores of 5 or higher (target 95%) 98% 91% (Q2 2017 99% 96% Pressure Injury % of patients with a documented and current pressure injury risk assessment % of at-risk patients with a documented and individualised care plan Outcome: %of patients with hospital-acquired pressure injury % of patients with non-hospital-acquired pressure injury 85% 68% 0.6% 2.1%

-Source: Hospital Quality and Safety Commission; Waitemata DHB
+Source: Hospital Quality and Safety Commission; Waitematā DHB